-- 1. Fairground Sewer Lift Station
+- Fairground Sewer Lift Station

-- 2. South Street Sewer Lift Station
+- South Street Sewer Lift Station

-- 3. Airport Sewer Lift Station
+- Airport Sewer Lift Station

-- 4. Small Airport Sewer Lift Station
+- Small Airport Sewer Lift Station

-- 5. Madera Avenue Sewer Lift Station (in the process of being eliminated with new CIP construction.
-Will be converted to gravity flow.)
+- Future Westberry Lift Station

-These sewer lift stations are automatically controlled so pumps alternate as lead / lag pumps, maintain wet well operations to limit pump starts and stops and in-line storage.
+These sewer lift stations are automatically controlled so pumps alternate as lead / lag pumps, maintain wet well operations to limit pump starts and stops, and in-line storage.

-Sewer Pumping Stations are inspected daily during work week as part of the sewer maintenance pump station preventative maintenance program.
+Sewer Pumping Stations are inspected daily during work week as part of the pump station preventative maintenance program.
 Work activities are developed and prioritized based on these inspections.
-Major rehabilitation or major repair concerns are forwarded to Engineering.
+Routine repair and rehabilitation improvements completed as part of the ongoing operational and maintenance improvements are managed and completed by Public Works, while projects including major rehabilitation or major repair concerns are forwarded to Engineering.
 At this point, Engineering will evaluate findings and handle the rehabilitation, replacement or repair as necessary.
-South Street Sewer Lift Station is currently being engineered to be upgraded with new electric motors, pumps, valves and grinder
+The pumps at the South Street Sewer Lift Station were replaced in 2016 and the electrical controls and components have been upgraded.
+New chopper pumps have been installed and Pacific Gas and Electric is in the process of upgrading service to the station.

-Some items covered during preventative maintenance inspections are as follow:
+Some items covered during preventative maintenance inspections are as follows:

-- Check lubrication

-- Motors, pumps, drive shafts, locks, latches and hinges

-- Inspection

-- Sump Pumps, controls, alarms, wet well levels, forced fresh air ventilation system, amperage, ensure all locks and latches are secured
+- Check lubrication: Motors, pumps, drive shafts, locks, latches and hinges - Inspection: Sump Pumps, controls, alarms, wet well levels, forced fresh air ventilation system, amperage, ensure all locks and latches are secured - Leak Checks: Fuel/Oil lines, valves, packing, seals, lubricators, bubbler air systems - Exercise: Motors and valves as needed - Housekeeping: Clean interior/exterior, landscape maintenance, purge bubbler air system, wash down channel chamber and dry well, clear debris from bar screen

-- Leak Checks

-- Fuel/Oil lines, valves, packing, seals, lubricators, bubbler air systems

-- Exercise

-- Motors and valves as needed

-- Housekeeping

-- o Clean interior/exterior, landscape maintenance, purge bubbler air system, wash down channel chamber and dry well, clear debris from bar screen,

-Most of the sewer lift stations are connected to a SCADA system which monitors pump run-times, amperage, high and low wet well levels and power failures.
-If preset perimeters are exceeded, SCADA alarm will notify, by phone, Sewer Division Lead Worker during normal working hours and/or Public Works Stand-by person during off work hours, weekends and holidays.
+Most of the sewer lift stations are connected to a SCADA system that monitors pump run-times, amperage, high and low wet well levels and power failures.
+If preset parameters are exceeded, SCADA alarm will notify, by phone, the Sewer Division Lead Worker during normal working hours and/or the Public Works Stand-by person during off work hours, weekends and holidays.
 Staff is currently looking at the viability of connecting the sole remaining lift station to the SCADA system.

-Fairground Sewer Lift Station and South Street Sewer Lift Station are most critical stations with highest sewer flows.
+The Fairground Sewer Lift Station and South Street Sewer Lift Station are most critical stations with highest sewer flows.
 Both of these sewer lift stations are equipped with permanent emergency electrical generators and automatic transfer switches.
 They are also equipped with exercise clocks that automatically start and stop these systems under a load once per week to ensure they are operational for emergency situations.

-Airport Sewer Lift Station, Madera Avenue Sewer Lift Station and Small Airport Sewer Lift Station currently experience minor sewer flows.
+The Airport Sewer Lift Station and Small Airport Sewer Lift Station currently experience minimal sewer flows.
 A six-inch portable pump is available to bypass sewer flows around the Airport or Madera Avenue Sewer Lift Stations in case of a power outage.
 Sewage from the Airport Sewer Lift Station can be vacuumed by Vactor Jet Rodder truck as needed during a power outage.

-Equipment Dedicated to Maintenance of Sewer Collection System:
+4.2.4 Equipment Dedicated to Maintenance of Sewer Collection System: